 Tenant use fees - Tenant use fees are recognized as revenue on a straight-line basis over the term of the tenant use agreement.
-The Organization has recognized a deferred rent asset totaling \$17,070 and \$14,488 at December 31, 2021 and 2020, respectively, as a result of the straight-line income exceeding the payments received.
-The asset is included within prepaid expenses and other current assets in the accompanying statements of financial position.
+The Organization has recognized a deferred rent asset totaling \$12,940 at December 31, 2022, as a result of the straight-line income exceeding the payments received.
+The asset is included within prepaid expenses and other current assets in the accompanying statement of financial position.